Loader

 Individualized Care Plans

 Every dementia patient is unique, and so are their needs.
+This is especially important given the rising demand for personalised Dementia Care in India.
 At Antara, we develop personalized care plans that address the physical, emotional, and behavioural well-being of each resident.
 Our caregivers work closely with families to gather insights into the resident’s history, preferences, and specific triggers that may lead to aggression.
 Regular evaluations help refine these care plans to ensure their effectiveness.

 • Soft lighting and minimal noise help reduce stress levels.